hariszaf/microbetag/docs/input.md

 >```
 > Metadata_1      0.2     1.7       0
 > Metadata_2      Yes      No       Yes
+>```
+> As shown, the sample names are omitted from the `metadata_file.tsv`.
+> You need to make sure that their corresponding values are in the exact same order as in the `abundance_file.txt`.
+> In case the files are not provided like this, microbetag and/or the Docker image of microbetag preprocess, will fail.

+{: .important-title}
+> ADVANCED USAGE
 >
->```
-> In case, this is not provided like this, microbetag and/or the Docker image of microbetag preprocess, will fail.
+>If you would like to have extra arguments for FlashWeave, then all you need to do is to run the `prep` image interactively and edit the `flashweave.jl` script accordingly (see [below](#the-preparation)).